skylersterling/Kalista/README.md

 More photo examples can be found in the images folder of this repository.

 Since my GPU is not powerful enough, i am open to including your generated images here.
 Ofcourse this is completely optional but i would really appreciate it if you could send me some of your best generations at zehmiel@tutanota.com!
-Alternatively, you can submit your generations on directly on Civitai: [currently uploading]
+Alternatively, you can submit your generations on directly on [civitai](https://civitai.com/models/4825/kalista).

 ## License